Solar Guide

 Syracuse Area Utility Providers

-Syracuse residents are served by two main utility providers: NYSEG at 15.5¢ per kWh and National Grid at 17.0¢ per kWh in 2023.
+Syracuse residents receive electricity from two main utilities: NYSEG at 15.5¢ per kWh and National Grid at 17.0¢ per kWh (2023 data).

 Syracuse Utilities Electricity Rates